indexdata/folio-import/doc/migration_process.md

 Login to stc-test UI.

-Visit "Users" and seelect "Status > Billed".
+Visit "Users" and select "Status > Billed".

 Select a user record, and via ellipsis "Patron details" Loans.